khalilouardini/sentence-boundary-detection/README.md

 the `main.py` script contains the code to create the dataset, train and evaluate an LSTM model on a subset of the Europarl english corpus.
 We can also use a dataset, with context encoded at the character level by changing the --context_embedding argument to 'char'.

 The training and evaluation code in pytorch is the `trainer.py` script.
-We train our LSTM model for 10 epochs with a learning rate of 0.01 and a batch size of 64.
+We train our LSTM model for 10 epochs with a learning rate of 0.001 and a batch size of 64.
 For evaluation, since the classification problem is unbalanced, we report precision, recall and f1 score in addition to the accuracy metric.
-Overall the performance on the test set are:
+Overall the performance metrics on the test set are:

 * accuracy = 0.76
 * precision = 0.92